Rockford Institute

+Chronicles, the Rockford Institute, and since 2018 the Charlemagne Institute have been described as central to the paleoconservative intellectual movement.
 Chronicles peaked in the 1990s and helped shape the paleoconservative revival that accompanied Patrick Buchanan's 1992 and 1996 presidential campaigns.
 At its peak, it had 15,000 subscribers.
-As of September, 2016, there were 6,700 subscribers.
+As of September 2016 there were 6,700 subscribers.

 History

-The institute was founded in 1976 by Rockford College president John A. Howard as a response to American social changes of the 1960s.
+The Rockford Institute was founded in 1976 by Rockford College president John A. Howard as a response to American social changes of the 1960s.
 Allan Carlson served as president until 1997.
-He and Howard left to found The Howard Center for Family, Religion and Society which opposes abortion, divorce, and homosexuality, promoting instead the "child-rich, married parent" family., an offshoot of the Rockford Institute.
+He and Howard left to found The Howard Center for Family, Religion and Society which opposes abortion, divorce, and homosexuality, promoting instead the "child-rich, married parent" family, an offshoot of the Rockford Institute.
 It was located in Rockford, Illinois.

 Thomas Fleming, editor of Chronicles, succeeded Carlson as president of the Rockford Institute.
-The institute also retained the Ingersoll Prize.
+The institute also retained the Ingersoll Prize, which the Rockford Institute had established in 1983 to honor conservative thinkers.
+Fleming, a founding member of the League of the South, was described as a neo-Confederate by the Southern Poverty Law Center (SPLC).

 In 1988 the institute and Richard John Neuhaus, a Lutheran pastor, invited Cardinal Ratzinger to give a lecture in New York in January.
-On May 5, 1989, Neuhaus and his Religion and Society Center were evicted from the institute's New York office after he complained about what he said were "the racist and anti-Semitic tones" of Chronicles.
+On 5 May 1989 Neuhaus and his Religion and Society Center were evicted from the institute's New York office after he complained about what he said were "the racist and anti-Semitic tones" of Chronicles.
 The charge, which was supported by other leading conservatives, was denied by the institute.
 They said the office, called Rockford East, was closed for budgetary reasons and because of concerns that Neuhaus was not following institute policies.
-According to political commentator David Frum, the split was seen by leading conservatives as a sign of the division between the paleoconservative and the neo-conservative elements of the movement.
+The split was seen by leading conservatives as a sign of the division between the paleoconservative and the neo-conservative elements of the movement.

+John Randolph Club

+The John Randolph Club (1989–1995) was a project of the Rockford Institute to promote alliances between paleoconservatives and paleolibertarians.
+The club has been described as neo-Confederate, promoting secession, and favoring white Southerners.
+Founding members included the radical libertarian Murray Rothbard, Jared Taylor of the white nationalist journal American Renaissance, the white nationalist Peter Brimelow, the writer Samuel Francis, and the journalist and politician Pat Buchanan.
+It was named for John Randolph (described by the historian Quinn Slobodian as "a slaveholder whose catchphrase was 'I love liberty, I hate equality'").
+Chronicles promoted the club's activities.

+Merger and renaming

+In 2018 the Rockford Institute merged with the Charlemagne Institute (renamed from Intellectual Takeout in 2018), which became the new publisher of Chronicles.
+As of 2021 Devin C. Foley is listed as the Charlemagne Institute's chief executive officer.

 Chronicles magazine

 Chronicles is a U.S. monthly magazine published by the Rockford Institute.
 Its full current name is Chronicles: A Magazine of American Culture.
 The magazine is known for promoting anti-globalism, anti-intervention, and anti-immigration stances within conservative politics, and is considered one of the leading paleoconservative publications.
-(It has also published libertarians and even leftists, such as Erwin Knoll and Gore Vidal.)

-In 2000, James Warren at The Chicago Tribune commented that "There are few publications more cerebral than Chronicles".